peteroupc/peteroupc.github.io/colorgen.md

 - The method `NearestColorIndex` finds, for a given color (`color`), the index of the color nearest it in a given list (`list`) of colors.
 - `COLORDIFF(color1, color2)` is a function that calculates a [_color difference_](https://en.wikipedia.org/wiki/Color_difference) between two colors, where the lower the number, the closer the two colors are.
-- The method `NearestColorIndex` is independent of color space; however, both `color` and each color in `list` must be in the same color space.
+- The method `NearestColorIndex` is independent of color model; however, both `color` and each color in `list` must be in the same color space.

 The pseudocode follows.